New Testament apocrypha: Passion Gospels

-Although three texts take Bartholomew's name, it may be that one of the Questions of Bartholomew or the Resurrection of Jesus Christ is in fact the unknown Gospel of Bartholomew.
+Although three texts take Bartholomew's name, it may be that either the Questions of Bartholomew or the Resurrection of Jesus Christ is in fact the unknown Gospel of Bartholomew.

 Harmonized gospels

 A number of texts aim to provide a single harmonization of the canonical gospels, that eliminates discordances among them by presenting a unified text derived from them to some degree.
 The most widely read of these was the Diatessaron.

-Gnostic texts
+Gnostic texts about Jesus Christ

 In the modern era, many Gnostic texts have been uncovered, especially from the Nag Hammadi library.
 Some texts take the form of an expounding of the esoteric cosmology and ethics held by the Gnostics.
 Often this was in the form of dialogue in which Jesus expounds esoteric knowledge while his disciples raise questions concerning it.
 There is also a text, known as the Epistula Apostolorum, which is a polemic against Gnostic esoterica, but written in a similar style as the Gnostic texts.